-Our key production steps are performed in operations located outside of the U.S. At our facility in San Jose, Costa Rica, technicians use a sophisticated, internally developed computer-modeling program to prepare digital treatment plans, which are then transmitted electronically to Juarez, Mexico.
+Our key production steps are performed in operations located outside of the U.S. In San Jose, Costa Rica, technicians use a sophisticated, internally developed computer-modeling program to prepare digital treatment plans, which are then transmitted electronically to Juarez, Mexico.
 These digital files form the basis of the ClinCheck treatment plan and are used to manufacture aligner molds.
 Our order acquisition, aligner fabrication and shipping operations are conducted in Juarez, Mexico, and we also have order acquisition for the EMEA region at our facility in Amsterdam, the Netherlands.
+We will continue to establish additional order acquisition and treatment planning facilities closer to our international customers in order to improve our operational efficiency.
 In addition to the research and development efforts conducted in our North America facilities, we also carry out research and development in Moscow, Russia.
 We also have customer-care, accounts receivable, credit and collections, customer event registration and accounts payable organizations located at our facility in San Jose, Costa Rica.
 In addition, we have operations in Israel where the design and wand are assembled and our intraoral scanner is manufactured.
 Our reliance on international operations exposes us to risks and uncertainties that may affect our business or results of operation, including:

-- difficulties in hiring and retaining employees generally, as well as difficulties in hiring and retaining employees with the necessary skills to perform the more technical aspects of our operations; - difficulties in managing international operations, including any travel restrictions to or from our facilities located in Russia, Israel and other countries; - · fluctuations in currency exchange rates;
+- difficulties in hiring and retaining employees generally, as well as difficulties in hiring and retaining employees with the necessary skills to perform the more technical aspects of our operations; - · difficulties in managing international operations, including any travel restrictions to or from our facilities; - fluctuations in currency exchange rates;